Eddie Roth Reader

 About Eddie Roth

 Eddie Roth came to fiction writing later in life.
-He received an M.A. in English from Southern Illinois University Edwardsville in 2023, where he won The Mimi Zanger Memorial Award in Fiction and William Carlin Slattery Memorial Award in Poetry or Drama.
+He received an M.A. in English at age 64 from Southern Illinois University Edwardsville in 2023, where he won The Mimi Zanger Memorial Award in Fiction and William Carlin Slattery Memorial Award in Poetry or Drama.

 He organized The Eddie Roth Reader in the summer of 2024 to share his writing with friends and interested acquaintances.
 He sees the Reader mainly as a platform for his short fiction.
 But it presents other forms, including a few of his old newspaper editorials and columns, an old speech, as well as occasional poetry, essays, and fragments.

-Eddie spent most of his working career practicing law, first in New York and then in St. Louis, his boyhood home.
-He graduated from New York University (1979) and Fordham Law School (1982).
+Eddie graduated from New York University (1979) and Fordham Law School (1982).
+He spent most of his working career practicing law, first in New York and then returning to St. Louis.

 Eddie has been married to Jeanne Philips-Roth, a legal aid lawyer, for more than 35 years.
 They live in a brick and stucco bungalow house in south St. Louis.
 They have three wonderful daughters, Emily, Julia and Alice.